Renters' Rights and Disaster Relief

 This article tells you about your rights as a tenant after a disaster.
 This article was written by Texas RioGrande Legal Aid.

-- A rental property that is totally unusable for residential purposes is considered uninhabitable in its current condition.
-Either you or your landlord may terminate the lease by giving written notice any time before the repairs are completed.
-If you had to move, you must still pay rent on the property you left.
-Try to negotiate a suspension or reduction of rent with your landlord.
-If you terminate your lease, you are responsible only for pro-rated rent due up until the date you moved out.
+• Unusable property.
+A rental property that is totally unusable for residential purposes is uninhabitable in its current condition.
+Either you or your landlord may terminate the lease by giving written notice any time before repairs are completed.
+Try to negotiate a suspension or reduction of rent, but unless your lease allows this or you live in public housing, you can only get reduced rent when the landlord fails to make repairs you properly requested and you sue your landlord.
+(Public housing tenants can get reduced rent or available alternative housing if the housing authority can’t or doesn’t make repairs in a reasonable time.)
+Get any agreement in writing.
+If you terminate your lease, you are responsible only for pro-rated rent due up until the date you move.
 You will still owe any charges that accrued up to that point, including past-due rent.
-Make a written, dated request for return of your security deposit with a forwarding address where it is to be sent.
-If there is damage to the property not caused by the disaster, your landlord can withhold some or all of your deposit to cover it.
-If your security deposit is withheld, your landlord must provide a written, itemized accounting of the repairs and cost.
+Make a written, dated request for return of your security deposit with a forwarding address where it can be sent.
+If there is damage to the property not caused by the disaster and not normal wear and tear, your landlord can withhold some or all of your deposit.
+If your security deposit is withheld, your landlord must provide a written, itemized accounting of the repairs cost.
 If your utilities are separate from your lease, call the utility company to shut them off.
-Give a forwarding address to send a refund of your utility deposit.
+Give a forwarding address for your utility deposit refund.
 You are responsible for utilities up to the date they are shut off.

-- A leased property is partially unusable for residential purposes if you can still live there while repairs are being made (unless your lease says otherwise).
-Your landlord does not have to start repairs until it has received money from the property insurance company to make the repairs.
-As long as you stay on the property, you must keep paying rent according to your lease.
+• Partially usable property.
+A leased property is partially unusable for residential purposes if you can still live there while repairs are being made.
+If the property was insured, your landlord does not have to start repairs until the landlord receives money from the insurance company.
+As long as you live at the property, you must keep paying rent according to your lease.
 You can ask your landlord to reduce your rent because you are not getting full use of the property.
 This includes common areas like walkways, pools, parking, and laundry rooms.
 If your landlord agrees to a temporary rent reduction, get a written, signed agreement.
-If you can't agree to a reduction, you can sue your landlord to get a court order for reduced rent while waiting on the repairs to be finished.
+If you can't agree to a reduction and the lease doesn’t prohibit rent reductions, you can sue your landlord to get a court order for reduced rent.

 The Small Business Administration (SBA) provides low-interest disaster loans to homeowners, renters, and businesses entities to repair or replace real estate, personal property, machinery and equipment, inventory, and business assets.
-Reach the SBA at (800) 659-2955 or see its disaster assistance page.
+Reach the SBA at 1.800.FED.INFO or Disaster Loan Assistance.